cannedyeti/roommateSite/readme.md

 3. Sheri Maryweather Jr is looking to move to a new city for a new job but doesn't know anyone there.
 She is unsure how to find a roommate on her own.

+4. Denise Ortega is a mythical user looking to start a new boy band in the shire.
+She hopes to find fans of Gandalf, who preferably play the saxaphone so they may jam for hours on end without driving each other mad.

 ### Node Modules Used